metrico/qryn-docs/docs/telemetry/ingestion.md

 This works with improved scalability and supports open-source observability data formats _(e.g. Jaeger, Prometheus, Fluent Bit, etc.)_ and allows aggregating and sending traces to **qryn** using the _Tempo API_

+For native ingestion, we suggest using the [qryn opentelemetry distribution](https://github.com/metrico/otel-collector)

 ### Examples

 ###### OTLP Exporter